A-League Men: Expansion

 While making a relatively modest start to ensure future stability, both the FFA and the soccer media indicated significant interest in expanding the league.
 The eight foundation clubs had exclusivity clauses for their respective cities valid for five years, but this did not exclude teams from other areas joining the league.

 Before the introduction of the A-League, FFA chairman Frank Lowy speculated that he hoped to expand the league into other cities, mentioning Canberra, Hobart, Wollongong, Geelong, Bendigo, Cairns, Ballarat, Albury–Wodonga, Launceston, Christchurch, Auckland, Sunshine Coast and possibly Darwin and later Singapore.

 In February 2018, officials announced that the league would expand to 12 teams for the 2019–20 season.
 In December 2018, the FFA announced they accepted the bids of Western United who joined the league in the 2019–20 season and of Macarthur FC, who joined the league in the 2020–21 season.

 In 2021, further steps were taken in an attempt to expand from the recent 12 clubs, with goals being set to get 14 clubs in 2022–23 and a potential 16 clubs in 2023–24.
+Neither of these goals were met.

 In March 2023, the Australian Professional Leagues confirmed plans for the next two expansion clubs to be based in Canberra and Auckland, ahead of the 2024–25 season.

+In October 2023, the preferred bidder as owner of the new Auckland licence was confirmed to be Bill Foley.
+The licence was officially awarded to Foley on 21 November 2023.
+Auckland FC will join the league in the 2024–25 season.

+On 13 June 2024, the APL confirmed that the new Canberra men's team would not begin in the 2024–25 season.

+On 13 February 2025, it was reported that Canberra's entrance would be delayed another season.